-Bats and purple martins are magnificent creatures and the department encourages their conservation for many reasons, but mosquito control probably isn't one of them.
+Bats and purple martins are magnificent creatures and we encourage their conservation for many reasons, but mosquito control probably isn't one of them.
 Bats eat more mosquitoes than purple martins, and large, concentrated populations of mosquitoes could provide adequate nutrition for bats in the absence of alternative food.
 However, a moth provides much more nutritional value per capture than a mosquito.
-Purple martins and freshwater mosquitoes rarely ever cross paths, and studies show that the purple martin's diet is diverse and just a tiny fraction of it is of mosquitoes.
-So, for nature lovers who want to put in bat or purple martin houses, it can't hurt, but don't count on these species to be a significant part of the solution to your mosquito problem.
+Purple martins and freshwater mosquitoes rarely ever cross paths, and studies show that the purple martin's diet is diverse and just a tiny fraction of it is mosquitoes.
+So for nature lovers who want to put up bat or purple martin houses, it can't hurt, but don't count on these species to be a significant part of the solution to your mosquito problem.